Coffee and Research

 • [Who Is This Percentage About?
 Target Populations and Attributable Fractions]

-• [Understanding Collapsibility of Effect Measures in Marginal and Stratified Analyses with R]
+• [Understanding Collapsibility of Effect Measures: Marginal vs Stratified]

 • [When Odds Ratios Approximate Risk Ratios—and When They Fail]